Navigation

 If you are concerned that you or your project might not fit the guidelines described, please reach out (citizenscholars@virginia.edu) with your questions before applying.

-• Enrollment status: Only students currently enrolled at the University of Virginia who plan to remain so throughout the next academic year are eligible to apply.
-This means that students applying should not have an anticipated graduation date earlier than May of the following academic year.
+• Enrollment status: Only students currently enrolled at the University of Virginia who plan to remain so through May of the next academic year are eligible to apply.

 • Academic standing: Students are only eligible to apply for awards if they are in good academic standing, meaning that a student on academic probation may not apply.